GhustOne/TypingIndicator/README.md

-# TypingIndicator
-A Typing Indicator for 2Take1Menu
+# Typing Indicator for 2Take1Menu
+cba doing README rn

+the script should be self explanatory